bertramdev/selfie/README.markdown

   plugin {
     selfie {
       storage {
-        bucket = 'uploads'
+        path = 'uploads/:class/:id/:propertyName/' //This configures the storage path of the files being uploaded by domain class name and property name and identifier in GORM bucket = 'uploads'
         providerOptions {
           provider = 'local' // Switch to s3 if you wish to use s3 and install the karman-aws plugin